glytching/dragoman/readme.md

 #### Running In-IDE

-Just run the `org.glytching.dragoman.Dragoman` class, it has a main method.
+Just run the `Dragoman` class, it has a main method.

 #### Running As A Standalone Process